Geophagia: Bats

 There is debate over whether geophagia in bats is primarily for nutritional supplementation or detoxification.
 It is known that some species of bats regularly visit mineral or salt licks to increase mineral consumption.
 However, Voigt et al. demonstrated that both mineral-deficient and healthy bats visit salt licks at the same rate.
 Therefore, mineral supplementation is unlikely to be the primary reason for geophagia in bats.
 Additionally, bat presence at salt licks increases during periods of high energy demand.
 Voigt et al. concluded that the primary purpose for bat presence at salt licks is for detoxification purposes, compensating for the increased consumption of toxic fruit and seeds.

+Livestock

+The hooves of livestock such as cattle and sheep collect soil and press it against vegetation of pastures on which they graze, causing ingestion for soil.
+It can be observed as a function of ash content in the feces.
+This is common especially in weak, poorly drained soils, which easily break apart.
+In autumn and winter, wetter conditions render soil muddier and hence more transferrable.
+Other factors are the density of livestock grazing and the consumption of earthworm casts.
+In sheep, soil consumption can also cause cumulative incisor tooth wear.
+Since the soil contains various nutrients such as iron, manganese, zinc, cobalt, copper, selenium, and iodine that herbage lacks, it contributes to nutrition of grazers.

 Humans

 Anthropological and historical evidence

 Evidence for the likely origin of geophagy was found in the remains of early humans in Africa:

 The oldest evidence of geophagy practised by humans comes from the prehistoric site at Kalambo Falls on the border between Zambia and Tanzania (Root-Bernstein & Root-Bernstein, 2000).
-Here, a calcium-rich white clay was found alongside the bones of Homo habilis (the immediate predecessor of Homo sapiens).
+Here, a calcium-rich white clay was found alongside the bones of Homo habilis (a potential predecessor of Homo sapiens).